braje/totality-talk/totality.md

 A _total_ function, for _well-typed_ inputs either:

+Terminating
- * *Terminating* - Terminates with a well-typed result
+ : Terminate with a well-typed result

+Productive
- * *Productive* - Produces a well-typed finite prefix of a well-typed infinite result in finite time
+ : Produces a well-typed finite prefix of a well-typed infinite result in finite time

 [Source: Type Driven Developemt]{.footnote}

 ## Partiality, Through Examples